 - Review your monthly bank/credit card statements—identify any automatic withdrawals being made for services you’re no longer using, then cancel them

-- For the services you’re using, consider calling the customer loyalty department to negotiate better rates
+- For the services you are using, consider calling the customer loyalty department to negotiate better rates

-- Comparison shop — it is the best way to ensure that you are getting your best deal with the service provider you are with
+- Comparison shop—it’s the best way to ensure that you’re really getting your best deal

-If you’re looking to trim some serious excess spending, click here for 5 tips for saving up to $500 a month.
+If you’re looking to trim some serious excess spending, here are 5 tips for saving up to $500 a month.

 Need guidance on taking better control of your finances?
 Call on us for educator-specific advice.

-Since 1975, Educators Financial Group has been providing financial advice exclusively to members of the education community—which means we have a unique understanding of everything from ‘pay grids’ to ‘pension plans’.
-It’s the kind of insight that puts us in the perfect position to help you take better control of your finances and achieve your ultimate goals.
+Since 1975, Educators Financial Group has been providing financial advice exclusively to members of the education community—which means we have a unique understanding of everything from the pay grid to your pension plan.
+It’s the kind of insight that puts us in the perfect position to help you take better control of your finances now to achieve your ultimate goals in the future.